Zeila (historical region): History

+are distributed from Zaylaʿ.
+This province is the frontier of Islam.
+Every year, raids are carried out against the infidels Habash, in the path of Allah, through jihad, and they fight with fierce determination.

+Portuguese Jesuit missionary Manuel de Almeida, writing in the early seventeenth century, provided a detailed account of the sixteenth-century Oromo invasions into Ethiopia, which he described as a form of divine retribution directed at Abyssinia and the Adal Sultanate.
+He noted that the incursions began during the reign of Emperor Dawit II, coinciding with the campaigns of Gragn, and struck both the Kingdom of Bale and Adal (Zayla).
+In his view, the Oromo weakened the rival powers simultaneously, serving as a mutual scourge and omen for both sides, while he was also implicitly urging Ethiopia to “abominate the heresies of Eutyches and Dioscurus” and align with the Catholic Church in Portugal.

 The seventeenth century saw the decline of Adal, described as being divided into smaller separate states due to the “long and bloody” wars waged on Abyssinia.
 According to Samuel Augustus Mitchell, the neighbouring port of Berbera was flourishing in trade stretching through depths of Ethiopia from the Emirate of Harar whose Sultan ruled over the Somalis.
-However during this period, British government official James Henson noted that Berbera and Zeila was controlled by the local Isaaq merchant Sharmake Ali Saleh.
+However during this period, British government official James Henson noted that Berbera and Zeila was controlled by the local Somali merchant Sharmake Ali Saleh.

 Inhabitants

 Coastline of Zeila (c.
 19th century) its strategic location and proximity to the Red Sea was of great importance to the rulers of the region.

 According to John Fage and I.M.
 Lewis, the main inhabitants of Zeila were ancestral to the Somali tribes who historically resided in the region.
-According to British explorer Richard Burton, al-Maqrizi mentions the "Kingdom of Zayla" using the Harari moniker.
+According to British explorer Richard Burton, In Ibn Battuta’s 13th-century travels, the “Berbers” he describes as living from Zeila to Mogadishu were in fact Somalis, who were followers of the Shafi‘i school of Islam. and al-Maqrizi mentions the "Kingdom of Zayla" using the Harari moniker.
 The Somalis were among the earliest converts to the Islamic religion.
 Often presented as evidence for this conversion is the Masjid al-Qiblatayn built in Zeila during the first Migration to Abyssinia.

 With the spread of Islam into Africa in the seventh century, the Somali language, especially certain northern dialects were influenced immensely by Arabic as well as the Harari language with traditional titles such as Garad, Malaq, and Aw adopted by various Somali clans.
 The Zeila region itself positioned at the crossroads of two continents has often been included under the sphere of the South Semitic languages.

 In the nineteenth century the inhabitants of Zeila narrated to one British commissioner that the ruined town of Amud (in the Zeila region) was built by the ancient Harla people.
 The British commissioner attested to the similarities between the ruins of Amud and that of the walled city of Harar.